postplayhouse/jekyll.postplayhouse.com/industry-professionals.md

 ## Musicians

-We are still looking for a bass player and drummer for our summer 2016 season.
+We are still looking for a bass player for our summer 2016 season.
 Please email [tom@postplayhouse.com](mailto:tom@postplayhouse.com) with your materials.

 ## Technicians